 LONDON, Feb 22 (Reuters) - The yen hit a seven-month low against the dollar on Wednesday and looked set to remain on the defensive after recent monetary easing from the Bank of Japan, while the euro struggled to make headway against the greenback following Greece’s bailout deal.

-The single currency also came under pressure from a euro zone services sector flash PMI survey that fell more than expected to 49.4, below the 50 level that signifies contraction, raising concerns the region may slide into recession later in the year.
+The euro also came under pressure from a euro zone services sector flash PMI survey that fell more than expected to 49.4, below the 50 level that signifies contraction, raising concerns the region may slide into recession.

-The dollar hit a session high of 80.30 yen, its highest level since mid-July with traders citing buying by Japanese importers and offshore players.
+The dollar hit a session peak of 80.30 yen, its highest level since mid-July with traders citing buying by Japanese importers and offshore players.

 The yen has been under pressure since the BoJ’s surprise move to boost its asset buying programme last week.
 Some analysts said the move could mark the end of the yen’s long-term uptrend that prompted Japanese authorities to intervene in the currency market three times last year.